SysKitTeam/docs-point/docs/storage-management/free-up-storage.md

 When a file is archived, it:
 * Is moved to a cold storage tier within SharePoint
 * No longer consumes active SharePoint storage quota
+* Still counts towards the site's Size and storage limit, even though it no longer counts towards your tenant's active storage quota
 * Retains metadata, permissions, and compliance policies

 You can archive a file by following these steps: